Complying with SCRA Credit Card Regulations

 - U.S. Department of State

-SCRA protections usually begin on the date that servicemembers enter active duty military service or upon receiving military orders (for the reservists).
+SCRA protections usually begin when servicemembers enter active duty military service or receive military orders (for reservists).

-The SCRA also offers benefits to the servicemembers who are absent from military duty due to a lawful cause, illness, wounds, or leave, so they are essentially protected and eligible for the SCRA benefits even if they are not in a period of active duty service.
+The SCRA also offers benefits to service members who are absent from military duty due to a lawful cause, illness, wounds, or leave, so they are essentially protected and eligible for the SCRA benefits even if they are not in a period of active duty service.

-Apart from the actual service members, the SCRA will provide benefits and protections to their dependents, even including individuals who co-signed a loan or took out a loan with the service member.
-Dependents can be the spouse, child/children, or any person who has been financially supported by the servicemember for the past 180 days.
+Apart from the actual service members, the SCRA will provide benefits and protections to their dependents, including individuals who co-signed a loan or took out a loan with the service member.
+Dependents can be the spouse, child/children, or any person the servicemember has financially supported for the past 180 days.

-With that, the SCRA benefits are numerous because it not only applies to servicemembers who are constantly on active duty service, but even those who are on the list as reservists, and their dependents who are equally affected by their military service activities, risks, and relocations.
+The SCRA benefits are numerous because they apply not only to servicemembers constantly on active duty service but also to those on the list as reservists and their dependents, who are equally affected by their military service activities, risks, and relocations.

 What Are The Specific Benefits and Protections Under SCRA?

-There are many protections under law within the SCRA.
-To have a general overview here as some of the protections that you may receive if you are eligible under the SCRA.
+The SCRA provides many legal protections.
+Here is a general overview of some protections you may receive if you are eligible under the SCRA.

-- 6% cap on interest rates incurred from financial obligations (prior to military service)
+- 6% cap on interest rates incurred from financial obligations (before military service)

 - ability to stay civil court proceedings